-- Liver (pregnant women should not consume liver)
+- liver, although women should not consume this during pregnancy

-This condition can also appear in people who require higher quantities of folate and are not taking supplements, such as pregnant and lactating women.
+This condition can appear in people who require higher quantities of folate and are not taking supplements, such as women who are pregnant and lactating.

 The signs and symptoms of folic acid deficiency disease include: